Why Teaching?

 • Eliminate tuition and fees associated with enrollment

-• Fulfill the SCRIPT requirement for experiences that are paid
+• Fulfill the SCRIPT experiential learning requirement

-• Provide transcript notation of your participation
+• Provide transcript documentation of your participation

 1. Pre-experience survey